Nikoloz Basilashvili: 2022: Doha finalist, Wimbledon third round

 Basilashvili started his grass-court season at the BOSS Open in Stuttgart.
 Seeded fifth, he lost in the second round to Nick Kyrgios.
 In Halle, he stunned third seed, world No. 8, and last year finalist, Andrey Rublev, in the first round.
 He was defeated in the second round by Oscar Otte.
 Having been a late entry at the Mallorca Championships, he was defeated in the first round of qualifying by world No. 346 Mats Rosenkranz.
 Seeded 22nd at Wimbledon, he reached the third round where he lost to Dutch wildcard Tim van Rijthoven.

 After Wimbledon, Basilashvili competed at the Swedish Open.
 Seeded sixth, he retired during his first-round match against Hugo Gaston.
 Seeded sixth at the Hamburg Open, he was beaten in the first round by Aslan Karatsev.

 In August, Basilashvili played at the Western & Southern Open in Cincinnati.
 He lost in the first round to Mackenzie McDonald.
 This was his third loss of the season to McDonald.
 Seeded sixth at the Winston-Salem Open, he lost in his second-round match to Thiago Monteiro.
 Seeded 31st at the US Open, he was eliminated from the tournament in the first round by qualifier Wu Yibing.

 Seeded fifth at the Moselle Open, Basilashvili lost in the second round to Arthur Rinderknech.
 Seeded sixth at the Sofia Open, he was defeated in the first round by Fernando Verdasco.
 In Vienna, he was beaten in the first round by top seed, world No. 4, and eventual champion, Daniil Medvedev.
 At the Paris Masters, he lost in the second round to Lorenzo Musetti.
 Basilashvili played in his final tournament of the season at the Open International de Tennis de Roanne, an ATP Challenger.
 Seeded fifth, he reached the quarterfinals where he lost to second seed and eventual champion, Hugo Gaston, in three sets.

-Basilashvili, his coach Yahor Yatsyk and fellow tennis player Aslan Karatsev were involved in allegations of match fixing.

 He finished the year at No. 92 in the singles rankings.

-2023: Loss of form, out of top 100

-At the 2023 Qatar ExxonMobil Open where he was runner-up the previous year, he entered as lucky loser, but lost in the first round to French qualifier Alexandre Müller.
-As a result he fell out of the top 100 not being able to defend his points.